jubr/confluence-mcp/README.md

 ℹ️ There is a separate MCP server [for Jira](https://github.com/cosmix/jira-mcp)

-## Overview

-This MCP server provides a bridge between AI systems and Confluence's REST API, allowing AI assistants like Claude to read, create, update, and manage Confluence content directly.

 ## Features

 - Authenticate to Confluence using a personal API token